 Plan and issued a Biological Opinion that included specific management activities.
 This allowed the implementation of the "1996 Management Guidelines for the RCW on Army Installations."
 Fort Benning is also one of 13 primary core locations selected by the USFWS to manage for a RCW recovery population (451 clusters at Fort Benning).
-In July 2008, the number of managed clusters was 307, consisting of 271 Potential Breeding Groups (PBGs), 1 solitary RCW, 5 captured clusters and 23 inactive clusters (Fort Benning Conservation Branch unpub. data).
-A PBG is an adult male and adult female that occupy the same cluster whether or not they attempt to nest or successfully fledge young.
-Since 2003, the Fort Benning population has shown a steady increase and averages 2.7 percent increase in active clusters and 4.2 percent increase in the number of PBGs per year (Fort Benning Conservation Branch unpub. data).
-Fort Benning personnel will continue to coordinate any activities with the USFWS to minimize impacts on RCWs.
+As of spring 2007, there were 306 managed clusters, consisting of 262 potential breeding groups, 6 solitary RCWs, 6 captured clusters (used by neighboring groups), and 29 inactive clusters, and 3 unknown (Fort Benning 2007c).